nxp-mcuxpresso/vscode-for-mcux/README.md

 * Integration with standalone MCUXpresso Config Tools and MCUXpresso SEC Security Tool.
 * Option to import an existing CMake project.
 * Support for importing existing executables.
+* New project wizard support for Zephyr and MCUXpresso SDK based projects.
 * Project converter from MCUXpresso IDE (Eclipse) to MCUXpresso for VS Code extension.
 * Project view displaying information about: software repository, build configurations, MCU device.
 * Project options to manage components, build, flash and debug.